 Under the Regeneron Agreement, the Company is solely responsible for all development and commercialization activities and costs in its territories.
 The Company is also responsible for costs related to the filing, prosecution and maintenance of certain licensed patent rights.
+In March 2021, the FDA approved the sBLA for ARCALYST for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and children 12 years of age and older and the Company assumed the sales and distribution of ARCALYST for the approved indications in the United States, including CAPS and DIRA.
+The Company will evenly split profits on sales of ARCALYST with Regeneron, after deducting certain commercialization expenses subject to specified limits.

-The parties also entered into a clinical supply agreement under which Regeneron agreed to manufacture the developed product during the clinical phase.
-During the three and six months ended June 30, 2020, the Company did not incur any research and development expense related to the purchase of drug materials under this agreement.
-During the three and six months ended June 30, 2019, the Company recorded research and development expense of \$3,127 and \$3,642, respectively, related to the purchase of drug materials under this agreement.
-As of June 30, 2020 and December 31, 2019, the Company had non-cancelable purchase commitments under the clinical supply agreement (see Note 12).
+Pursuant to the Regeneron Agreement, in September 2017, the parties entered into a clinical supply agreement under which Regeneron agreed to manufacture product solely for the Company's use in development activities.
+Pursuant to the Regeneron Agreement, during the three months ended March 31, 2021, the parties entered into a commercial supply agreement under which Regeneron agreed to manufacture product for the Company's use, including for commercial sales.
+During the three months ended March 31, 2021 and 2020, the Company did not incur any research and development expense related to the purchase of drug materials under the clinical supply agreement.
+During the three months ended March 31, 2021, the Company recorded inventory of \$2,189 related to the purchase of commercial product under the commercial supply agreement (see Note 4).
+As of March 31, 2021, the Company had non-cancelable purchase commitments under the commercial supply agreement (see Note 13).

 The Regeneron Agreement will expire when the Company is no longer developing or commercializing any licensed product under the Regeneron Agreement.
 Either party may terminate the agreement upon the other party's insolvency or bankruptcy or for material breach of the agreement by the other party that remains uncured for 90 days (or 30 days for payment-related breaches).
 Regeneron has the right to terminate the agreement if the Company suspends its development or commercialization activities for a consecutive 12 month period or does not grant a sublicense to a third-party to perform such activities, or if the Company challenges any of the licensed patent rights.
-The Company may terminate the agreement at any time that is 18 months after the effective date of the agreement with 180 days' written notice or with one year's written notice if the Company terminates the agreement following U.S. marketing approval of a rilonacept product developed by the Company.
-The Company may also terminate the agreement with three months' written notice if the products are determined to have certain safety concerns.
+The Company may terminate the agreement at any time with one year's written notice.
+The Company may also terminate the agreement with three months' written notice if the licensed product is determined to have certain safety concerns.